jamesquinlan/dsc-techstack/topics/ethics.md

 # Data Ethics

-> **NOTE**: Although this topic is not a technical one, however, due to its importance, it is covered in this course.
+> **NOTE**: Although this topic is not a technical one, due to its importance, it is covered in this course.